benchmark-urbanism/cityseer-api/docs/util/graphs.md

 <FuncElement name="node_map" type="np.ndarray">

 A 2d numpy array representing the graph's nodes.
-The indices of the second dimension should correspond to the following:
+The indices of the second dimension should correspond as follows:

 | idx | property |
 |-----|:----------|